-If you are changing properties for every project that you run, you probably should change the default properties in the Preferences dialog box.
-See "Changing default project properties in Preferences" on page 53.

-When you create a new project or open an existing project in the Feature Extraction for CytoGenomics software, you see a Project Properties tab.
+If you want to change a property for all projects, change the default properties in the Preferences dialog box.
+See "Changing Default Project Properties in Preferences" on page 57.
+When you create a new project or open an existing project in the Feature Extraction program, you see a Project Properties tab.
 The default values found on this tab were set in the Preferences dialog box.
 For each project that you open, you can change these default properties.